Migrate Heroku Shared Database (Postgres) to Amazon RDS (MySQL)

 Step 4

-Add Amazon RDS Heroku add-on
+Add the Amazon RDS Heroku add-on:

 1